Forces That Energize Work Motivation in Organizational Settings

-Motivation, therefore, is a process that starts with a physiological or psychological deficiency or need that activates a behavior or a drive that is aimed at a goal or incentive.
+Motivation is basically a process that starts with a physiological or psychological deficiency or need that activates a behavior or a drive that is aimed at a goal or incentive.

-Organizational motivation refers to the process of inspiring employees to work hard to achieve the desired goals of the organization.
+Still within the organizational context, the term Organizational Motivation refers to the process of inspiring employees to work hard to achieve the desired goals of the organization.

 According to William Scott, motivation means a process of stimulating people to action to accomplish desired goals.
 It consists in arousing need and desire in people so as to initiate and direct their behaviors in a purposeful manner.